2019 Beanpot tournament: Preview, how to watch | NCAA.com

-We’re less than a week away from the opening round of the 2019 Beanpot tournament, the college hockey tradition that brings together Boston College, Boston University, Harvard and Northeastern.
+Monday marks the start of the 2019 Beanpot tournament, the college hockey tradition that brings together Boston College, Boston University, Harvard and Northeastern.

 If you’re new to Beanpot hockey, check out this article explaining everything you need to know about the Beanpot.